-This use case employs data (e.g., soil, land, weather, farmer) and advanced analytics to assess demand more accurately for inputs at the individual farmer or pastoralist level and to help guide procurement decisions.
-The legacy input procurement process faces challenges of lengthy and manual demand aggregation and limited site-specific data, causing uneven assessment of demand.
-The goal of this use
+This use case employs data (e.g., soil, land, weather, farmer) and advanced analytics to assess demand more accurately for inputs at the on fertilizer to begin, as this is a government procured input with a large deficit and government-led distribution.

-- Build an analytics dashboard and DA/farmerfacing application to collect data. - Recruit, second or train an in-house analytics team to produce predictive analytics. - Build a data stack with APIs, building upon the existing Ag Datahub. - Data Standards For each type of data (e.g., production data, farmer data) needed for each intervention, develop and ensure proper data standards are used, leveraging existing data standard initiatives such as aLIVE when possible.
+- Build an analytics dashboard and DA/farmerfacing application to collect data. - Recruit, second or train an in-house analytics team to produce predictive analytics. - Build a data stack with APIs, building upon the existing Ag Datahub.